PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

 11. In that `tmux` terminal, run `sbatch BEST-v2_gpu_ray.slurm` to launch the job on the number of nodes you specified within that file.
 At this point, credits are being charged to the allocation.
 The terminal will print something along the lines of "Submitted batch job #######", a unique ID for that job.
     - Optional: check jobs that are in progress by opening `nodes_array.txt`, but note that output files from other team members' jobs should be saved to their own home directory, so there should not be issues with your run.
 This file is not pushed to GitHub, it is written by the `slurm` script and only applies to the current run.

-12. Run the script that we edited earlier to import the config, define all custom functions necessary for the workflow, and execute the steps: `python viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py` (Robyn or Kastan can correct this step if it is in the wrong order or needs to be adjusted).
-This will only run the staging step, on all nodes.
+12. Run the script that we edited earlier to import the config, define all custom functions necessary for the workflow, and execute the steps: `python viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py`.
+This will only run the staging step, on all nodes, since the staging step was the only one we uncommented in that script.

 13. Run `squeue | grep {USERNAME}` again to see the new job that has appeared at the top of the list.
     - This job may be momentarily noted that it is a `(Priority)` or something else within parenthesis that specifies why it has not been started.
 For example, it may show `(Resources)` which means the allocation's resources are already being utilized by other jobs.
 Check here for clues to troubleshoot an error in starting a job.